anthonylab1/vfcs-ia/README.md

 - its own hash (event_sha512)
 - a chained hash including the previous state (chain_sha512)

-This creates a tamper-evident sequence.
+This creates a tamper-evident chained sequence.

-The chained hash includes the previous event hash, forming a tamper-evident chained structure.
+The chained hash includes the previous event hash, linking each event to the previous state.

 ---